You can register your regional seniors travel card on the card services website to:

 If your balance falls below $5, you have 30 days to use the remaining balance before your account is closed.
 Any remaining balance on the card will be returned to the NSW Government.

-Any unused funds remaining on your card after the expiry date will be returned to the NSW Government and will not be recoverable by you.
+Any unused funds remaining on your card after the expiry date (printed on the front of your card) will be returned to the NSW Government and will not be recoverable by you.
 Please try to spend your $250 before your card expires.

 Reasons for declined transactions include using your card: